Starting a Business?

 All businesses opened in Colorado need to registered with the Colorado Secretary of State.
 Registering is NOT the same as getting a business license.
 There are many businesses that do not need a business license; however, many businesses do need a specific license (or licenses) depending on the type of business and how it’s regulated.

 The Town of Calhan requires businesses to obtain both a State and Local Sales Tax License for retail sales and certain services provided.
 A Transient Sales Permit is required for auctioneers, door-to-door sales, or any similar venture.
-An Alchohol Sales License or Private Security Services License may also be required.
-Contact Town Hall or see Chapter 5 of the Town Ordinance and Code Book for details.
+An Alcohol Sales License or Private Security Services License may also be required.
+Contact Town Hall or see Chapter 5 of the for details.

 7. Open a bank account and get tax IDs